Medical Trends

 3) Breast palpation order.
 Proceed clockwise.
 The breast can be divided into five regions, with the areola as the center: the inner upper quadrant, outer upper quadrant, outer lower quadrant and inner lower quadrant of areola.
 The examination starts from the inner upper quadrant, passes through the outer upper quadrant, the outer lower quadrant, the inner lower quadrant, and finally the areola.

-4) Check the nipple for any secretion regularly.
+regularly.
 Pay attention to possible bloody stains on underwear.

 2. Mammography

-3. Breast ultraso
+3. Breast ultrasound

 For young women under 40 years old, the breast is relatively dense, so it is more recommended to use breast ultrasound for screening.